souzamonteiro/cnatool/README.md

 Copyright (C) 2020,2021 Roberto Luiz Souza Monteiro, Renata Souza Barreto, Hernane Borges de Barros Pereira.

-This software is distributed under the terms of several open sources licenses.
+The software is provided under the terms of the Apache License, version 2.0, but some modules provided by third parties may be under different licenses.

-Please read the files LICENSE, COPYING or COPYING.LIB for further information.
+Please read the file LICENSE for further information.

 The CNATool tool was developed, using the MaiaScript programming language, to allow quick and simplified analysis of graphs of complex networks, from any device connected to the Internet.